pulzze/autoflow-documentation/docs/Documentation/Getting Started/Index.md

 A service helps the server by taking out commonly used actions into a reusable group.

-A service an INPUT and an OUTPUT similar to functions in a programming language.
+A service an INPUT and an OUTPUT are similar to functions in a programming language.

-As service performs a set of operations with actions in it.
+A service performs a set of operations with actions in it.

 For example, a service to get an email from a GMAIL API can be reused by many servers.